raspberrychris/chrishainesnew/content/blog/why-i-gave-up-on-wordpress-and-what-i-switched-to.md

 * Plugins - Unless you can code, you will need a lot of plugins for everything.
 This bloats the CMS and can cause issues.
 * Ever had your WordPress account hacked?
 I have—I used to use a plugin called Wordfence to stop that from happening, but again adding more plugins slows everything down.
 * SEO plugins—Yoast, Rankmath?
 They are both great, but sometimes Yoast can mess up like **this**.
-* Want to get great Core Web Vitals scores—me too.
-That's what Google wants us to do right? again it takes effort with WordPress, and even if you find a template you like, it may not be SEO optimized.
+* Want to get great Core Web Vitals scores—yeah, me too.
+That's what Google wants us to do, right?
+It takes effort with WordPress, and even if you find a template you like, it may not be SEO optimized out of the box.
 * Installed a bad plugin by mistake?
 Oh, whoops, your site is now down, and you will have to jump into the host to fix it.
+Lost the password? don't worry you can get it back, but you just have to complete a quick verification.
-* Updates. had your WordPress site live for more than a few hours?
-Chances are you will probably need to update those 30 plugins you have installed and also update to a new version of WordPress.
+* Updates.
+Had your WordPress site live for more than a few hours?
+Chances are you will probably need to update those 30 plugins you have installed and also update to a new version of WordPress because the old one is just so lame.

 **Sidenote**: I don't really hate WordPress, but I wanted to point out some of the issues that have frustrated me over the years with the platform.